About

 Janice Hale-Harris

-Janice Hale-Harris works for Waste Management, leading the Organizational Development department.
-She is also a resident of the Memorial Heights area where she has lived for nine years.
-In addition to the Memorial Heights board, Janice is an American Leadership Forum Senior Fellow and sits on the Delta Academic Artistic and Philanthropic board.
+Janice Hale-Harris is a former VP for a leading waste and environmental services organization leading the Learning and Organizational Development departments.
+She is also a resident of the Memorial Heights area where she has lived for 15 years.
+In addition to the Memorial Heights board, Janice is an American Leadership Forum Senior Fellow.
 She is passionate about helping make Houston a great place to live and work.

 Ann Lents

-Ann Lents, a native Houstonian, retired in 2008 as President and CEO of the Center for Houston’s Future, a not-for-profit policy planning organization.
-She continues to work as a volunteer in the civic and policy arenas and serves as immediate past Chairman of the Board of Texas Children’s Hospital and currently serves on the board of the Houston Parks Board.
+Ann Lents, a native Houstonian, has worked for many years in the civic and policy arenas with a particular focus on City infrastructure, parks and public spaces.
 She was one of the founders of the Quality of Life Coalition and served as its Co-Chair throughout its existence; the Coalition consisted of 100 community organization endorsers and successfully urged a quality of life agenda to increase parks, trails, and tree planting, and to limit billboards, signage, litter, and graffiti.
-She practiced law with Vinson & Elkins from 1974 to 1990, where she was a partner focusing principally on commercial litigation and antitrust.
+She practiced law for a number of years with Vinson & Elkins, where she was a partner focusing principally on commercial litigation and antitrust.
+She also serves on the boards of Texas Children’s, where she is a past chairman of the board, and the Houston Parks Board LGC.

 Matt Zeve